July - October 2017

 The floss is a wee bit "hard" (as opposed to soft), but it serves, and it's even boil-proof.
 So is the silk, which is somewhat "springy" in handling.
 I doubt if it is natural silk, though.

 And below is the first stranded cotton I bought.
-I ordered it via amazon - 150 skeins in a chance selection of colors for 14 euros.
+I ordered it via amazon - 150 skeins in a chance selection of colours for 14 euros.
 I have no idea where it comes from (likely from China?) and what its name is (the sleeve says "friendly spiraea" - spiraea being a shrub, um ...
 I see a smiling shrub hence ...).
 It's incredibly cheap, so I was very doubtful about its quality beforehand, but it's a very nice floss indeed.
 Very soft, a bit "woolly" even, with a nice sheen.
 It wears off quite quickly, but for the price I really like it.

 So the toolbox was set up - now let's try and stitch something!

 First thing I tried was the Long & Short Stitch Lessons at Mary's.
-I always wanted to do needlepainting, and it was fun - until I noticed that we should stitch with only one strand of floss, and I had begun with six strands, followed by three, then two (because I noticed myself that six came out way too bulky).
+I always wanted to do needlepainting, and it was fun - until I noticed that we should stitch with one strand of floss only, and I had begun with six strands, followed by three, then two (because I noticed myself that six came out way too bulky).
 That's why I canceled the lessons halfway through, trying to pick the threads out, but instead I plucked a hole into the fabric, so this was the end of the experience for the time being.

 Next idea: what about an embroidered outer layer for my floss rolls, similar to a quilt?
 At Mary's I came across this Basic Embroidery Stitches Sampler, which I adapted to my needs.
 That is what I came up with in the end:

 It's obvious that I'm an apprentice at elementary level.
 But I did invent a new stitch here, can you see it?
-Ok, a new stitch variation: a lazy daisy stitch anchored at three points instead of one, in order to give the petal a rounder shape.
+Ok, a new stitch variation: a Lazy Daisy Stitch anchored at three points instead of one, in order to give the petal a rounder shape.
 I call it the "Not So Lazy Daisy Stitch".

 It is all stitched with the GDR floss - the name with silk, the rest with cotton.
 I was amazed how well I did with the satin stitch, whereas the ribbed spider web and especially the lazy daisies and the French knots resulted in a grandiose flop.
 I decided that I just don't like spider webs and French knots ... which has changed dramatically in the course of events.